rnmapbox/maps/docs/GettingStarted.md

 ## Setting your accessToken

 In order to work, mapbox requires you to create an accessToken and set it in your app.
-If you haven't created on yet, make sure to sign up for an account [here](https://www.mapbox.com/signup/) You can create and manage your access tokens on your [Mapbox Account page](https://www.mapbox.com/account/) Once you have your accessToken, set it like this
+If you haven't created one yet, make sure to sign up for an account [here](https://www.mapbox.com/signup/) You can create and manage your access tokens on your [Mapbox Account page](https://www.mapbox.com/account/) Once you have your accessToken, set it like this